- You do not have any products in your shopping cart yet.

 - “All-purpose cleaners” that strongly degrease fats and oils

-How often do you need to re-treat – and how?
+How often do you need to reapply care – and how do you proceed?

-Depending on use, we recommend re-oiling or waxing your table every 6–18 months.
-If the table is used very intensively (e.g., as a family dining table), a shorter interval may be advisable.
+Depending on use, we recommend re-oiling or re-waxing your table approximately every 6–18 months.
+If the table is used very intensively (e.g., as a dining table in family life), a shorter interval may be advisable.

 - Apply a suitable wood oil or furniture wax thinly and evenly with a soft cloth.